modir/using-laminas-framework-book/version2/docs/mvc.md

 ## Determining the Correct Model Type

-Q> **Isn't it confusing to have so many model types?**
+> **Isn't it confusing to have so many model types?**
-Q>
+>
-Q> Well, yes and no. At first, it may be a little difficult to determine Q> the correct model type, but as soon you improve your Q> skills, you will be able to do that intuitively.
-Just remember that model types improve the Q> structure of your domain models.
+> Well, yes and no. At first, it may be a little difficult to determine
+> the correct model type, but as soon you improve your
+> skills, you will be able to do that intuitively.
+Just remember that model types improve the
+> structure of your domain models.

 When writing your own application, you may be confused when trying to decide to which model type your class belongs (whether it is an entity,